 Ketu in the 12th house indicates apathy or detachment toward sanctuary enclosures.
 Tends toward un-bound-aried expenditure, meditation and identity loss.

-Similar effects will be felt when Ketu the Releaser occupies 12th-from-Chandra
+Similar effects may be felt when Ketu the Releaser occupies 12th-from-Chandra

-Papa-graha in dusthamsha while materially frustrating will often give quite good spiritual results.
+Papa-graha in dusthamsha while materially frustrating may give quite beneficial spiritual results.

 Ketu is a wanderer.
 Ketu wants to meditate, to be psychically attuned through neutral clairsentience -- seeing and hearing communication from the spirits, but NOT reacting to it and not getting committed to any relationship.